relativitydev/relativity-trace-documentation/docs/user_documentation.md

     -   **Slack:** generates a Slack message with metadata about alerted documents
     -   **Move To Folder:** Move matched documents to a specific folder
 > **NOTE:** The Tagging action type has been deprecated.
-Documents are always tagged automatically with the associated Rule (happens as the final action as part of Rule Evaluation, if a document is tagged then all of the actions on the rule were executed)
+Documents are always tagged automatically with the associated Rule (happens as the final action as part of Rule Evaluation, if a document is tagged then all of the actions on the rule were executed) on either the Trace Rules or Trace Workflow Rules field, depending on the Rule Type

-> **NOTE:** Batching action has been deprecated.
+> **NOTE:** The Batch action has been deprecated.
 You can still create a Batch Set manually from any saved search and set it to `auto-run`.

 2 - Customizing and Running a Rule
 -----------------------------------